bradley-z/Capital-One-Mindsumo/README.md

 ## Challenges
 * Some image urls defined in the podcast object are broken
 * Subscriber counts seem to be perpetually frozen; unlike in the API example, every podcast had the same value for subscribers as subscribers last week.
 Naturally, this makes writing a function to display the podcasts that have gained the most subscribers in a given period of time relatively redundant in this context.
-* Suggestions from API broken
+* Suggestions from API are broken.
 * For some reason, a bunch of podcasts just randomly stopped updating around the same time (mid-February 2018).
 This skews the episode count data slightly, but the differential should be minimal due to its relative recency.
 * Certain data, such as episode count, isn't available through the API and as a result, I had to access it some other way, such as through GET requests.